Hardison Lab Datasets and Supplements

 - Various measures of sequence similarity (compared to mouse) and genomic properties were computed in windows across the human genome.
 The data files for 1 Mb non-overlapping windows are here and the ones for 5 Mb windows with a 1Mb slide (overlapping by 4Mb) are here.

-Presentations on using vertebrate genome comparisons to predict and test cis-regulatory modules
+Presentations on using vertebrate genome comparisons and epigenetics to predict and test cis-regulatory modules